endlessm/python-for-android/doc/source/buildoptions.rst

   added to the ``<manifest><application>`` tag of AndroidManifest.xml.
 - ``--manifest-placeholders``: Inject build variables into the manifest via the ``manifestPlaceholders`` property.
+- ``--debug-manifest-placeholders``: Inject build variables into the manifest via the manifestPlaceholders property in the debug buildType.
+- ``--release-manifest-placeholders``: Inject build variables into the manifest via the manifestPlaceholders property in the release buildType.
 - ``--enable-google-services``: Enable the Google Services Gradle plugin.
   This option requires a ``google-services.json`` file in root of the project directory.